DongzeHE/scpca-docs/docs/merged_objects.md

 ### AnnData cell metrics

-Cell metrics calculated separately for each library's RNA-seq expression data are stored as a `pandas.DataFrame` in the `.obs` slot.
+Cell metrics calculated from the RNA-seq expression data, which were calculated separately for each library, are stored as a `pandas.DataFrame` in the `.obs` slot.
 The slot's row names are cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`.

 ```python